Hash-AK/EnumMadeEZ/README.md

 # TODO
-[1] Add uniq sorting in the history copied, with regex to find interesting credentials (ex. mysql -p, echo "user:password" > creds. etc)\n
+[1] Add uniq sorting in the history copied, with regex to find interesting credentials (ex. mysql -p, echo "user:password" > creds. etc)

-[2] Add a prompt at start to keep the user's password (if given) in a var so its possible to test sudo -l [3] Add CVE detections based on kernel, sudo version, etc [4] Add GTFObin support to automatically find way to exploit sudo -l authorized binaries [5] Add a find command to find suid/guid binaries
+[2] Add a prompt at start to keep the user's password (if given) in a var so its possible to test sudo -l

+[3] Add CVE detections based on kernel, sudo version, etc

+[4] Add GTFObin support to automatically find way to exploit sudo -l authorized binaries

+[5] Add a find command to find suid/guid binaries

 [6] Add writeable directory finder

 [7] Add a check-confg-files script to verify sql, wp, nginx config file for passwords